Harvesting your garden vegetables can seem like feast or famine. Your lettuce,

 portion of the growing season.
 By practicing succession planting, your garden

-can produce lettuce and many other vegetables continuously, over the gardening
+can produce lettuce and many other vegetables continuously, over the entire

-It's incredibly easy.
+Succession planting is incredibly easy.
 It just takes a little planning.
-We will use lettuce

-partial row, sufficient for a week or two's harvest at most.
-Plant each row
+for a week or two's harvest at most.
+After the final planting, you can use

-be able to use the space from the first row again, as it will be harvested.
+the space from the first section again, as it will either be harvested, or

 Tip: As summer approaches, use lettuce varieties that are more heat